polterguy/magic-menu/help-files/Magic Menu/04 - API II.md

 The Magic Menu has an API event called **[magic-menu.set-text]** which allows you to change the text it displays in its _"information widget"_.
 You can use this as you see fit, to give the user some hints about what he or she can do.
-The default implementation for this is to display whatever it recognize, and speaks though - So if you want to customize this text, you'll have to invoke the event _after_ you've started your listening loop, or having it speak something.
+The default implementation for this is to display whatever it recognize - So if you want to customize this text, you'll have to invoke the event _after_ you've started your listening loop, or having it speak something.
 Below is an example.

 ```hyperlambda-snippet
 /*